4 big mistakes you’re making when doing your own PR

 If you don’t get a response, just try again on a sunny day when the Kardashians aren’t doing anything newsworthy.

-Now let’s share some little wins here – have you done your own PR?
+Now let’s share some little wins here – have you been doing your own PR?
 How did you go?